 After every meal.

-Antispasmodics Remove spasm, relieve pain
+Antispasmodics Remove spasms, relieve pain

 • No-shpa (drotaverine)